weastur/pyexporter/README.md

 - Defaults
 - Command line arguments
 - Environment variables
-- `.env` file in a current directory
+- `.env` file in the current directory
-- Configuration file (`config.yaml` or `config.yml`) in a current directory
+- Configuration file (`config.yaml` or `config.yml`) in the current directory

 #### Defaults and command line arguments

-Exporter can be run with or without arguments(with the defaults).
-See the full list of parameters with defauls [below](#full-list-of-command-line-arguments).
+The exporter can be run with or without arguments (using defaults).
+See the full list of parameters with defaults [below](#full-list-of-command-line-arguments).

 #### Environment variables

-All the parameters can be set with the environment variables.
+All parameters can be set with environment variables.
 The environment variables should be in the following format:
-`PY_EXPORTER_<PARAMETER_PATH>` with the `__` as a nested delimeter (replacement for `.` in command line arguments)
+`PY_EXPORTER_<PARAMETER_PATH>` using `__` as a nested delimeter (replacing `.` in command line arguments)
 For example:

 ```shell